Criss-Cross Insertion and Deletion Correcting Codes: Proof of Claim

+\reply{\emph{Extensions:} In this work we restrict our attention to $(t)$-criss-cross deletions and insertions.
+However, our $(t)$-criss-cross deletion-correcting code construction can correct a mixed $(1)$-criss-cross error defined as a row/column deletion and a column/row insertion.
+In addition our codes can correct a single row insertion/deletion or a single column insertion/deletion.
+Nevertheless, the bound on the redundancy does not necessarily hold for those general problems.
+In fact, we show in~\cite{welter2021multiple} that, under the generalized model, a code correcting a $(1)$-criss-cross deletion is able to correct two row deletions (no column deletions) or two column deletions (no row deletions).
+We leave those general problems as an interesting direction for future research.}

+\ExtVe{In this section we first show an equivalence between a $(1)$-criss-cross deletion correcting code and a $(1)$-criss-cross insertion correcting code (Theorem~\ref{theorem:equiv}).
+Then we use the result of Theorem~\ref{theorem:equiv} to prove the more general equivalence between ($t$)-criss-cross deletion correcting codes and ($t$)-criss-cross insertion correcting codes for all $t\in [n-1]$ (Corollary~\ref{cor:tinsdel})}. \begin{theorem} A code $\cC\subset \sigmatnq$ is a $(1)$-criss-cross deletion correcting code if and only if it is a $(1)$-criss-cross insertion correcting code. \end{theorem}

-In this section, the following equivalence is shown. \begin{theorem} A code $\cC$ is a criss-cross deletion correcting code if and only if it is a criss-cross insertion correcting code. \end{theorem} Note that in the one-dimensional case this property holds over any alphabet.
-Thus, the following lemma can be derived by considering the arrays as one dimensional vectors where each element is a row/column. \begin{lemma} For an integer $m\geq 0$ and two words $\bfX~\in~\oi^{m\times m},\\ \bfY~\in~\oi^{m\times m}$, { } \end{lemma}
+\begin{cor} For any integer $t\in [n-1]$, a code $\cC\subset\oi ^{n\times n} _q$ is a ($t$)-criss-cross deletion correcting code if and only if it is a ($t$)-criss-cross insertion correcting code. \end{cor}

+Note that in the one-dimensional case Theorem~\ref{theorem:equiv} holds since the intersection of the deletion balls of two vectors is not trivial if and only if the intersection of their insertion balls is not trivial \cite{Levenshtein-binarycodesCorrectingDeletions}.
+Since this property holds over any alphabet, the following lemma can be derived by considering the arrays as one dimensional vectors where each element is a row/column. \begin{lemma} For a positive integer $m$ and two arrays $\bfX\in \oi^{m\times m}_q,\bfY\in \oi^{m\times m}_q$,